 We acknowledge there is a high water table in the area, and it’s important for us to have a proper plan in place.
 Consistent with Indiana and federal law, we do not allow any manure from any of our facilities to run off – this is a requirement by IDEM.
 The nutrient management practices we utilize in Indiana will be no different than current farming practices already utilized throughout Newton County and all of Indiana – and no different than the practices we’ve honed throughout our dairy operations over the last 50 years.

 Do you have a comprehensive groundwater testing program?

 We have been testing the surface waters around our facility for several years now to establish a baseline and we will continue to do so in the future.
 We are required to report this information to IDEM and the county on a regular basis.

 Do you have a groundwater monitoring plan in place?

 As required by our IDEM CAFO permit, we will install groundwater monitoring wells around our lagoon to ensure no changes to the existing groundwater.
 Our lagoon will be lined with a high density poly-ethylene (HPDE) liner.
-The contents of the lagoon will be the liquid stream after our manure processing.
+The contents of the lagoon will be low nutrient water after our manure processing.

 Will you use herbicides, pesticides, or fungicides?